 - Rest and ice.
 Temporarily stopping or slowing down activities that cause shoulder tendonitis gives inflammation a chance to calm down.
 Ice may be used for the same purpose.

 - Physical therapy.
-An OICJ approved physical therapist prescribes and monitors exercises to improve shoulder strength and flexibility.
+An OIOCJ approved physical therapist prescribes and monitors exercises to improve shoulder strength and flexibility.
 Symptoms decrease quickly.
 As do the chances of shoulder tendonitis returning.

 - Injections.
 Corticosteroid and anti-inflammatory medications provide fast-acting pain relief.
 Often times, injections quickly reduce symptoms while slower acting treatment options began to work.